7:00AM to 5:00PM

 Some hot water systems have handy filters that are located on both the input and outputs.
 If they do their filtering job brilliantly, they will eventually need to be cleaned – and they could become so dirty that they are clogged.
 It could also be a valve that has given up the ghost, so give your plumber a call for assistance.

-Hot water pressure low in the shower but nowhere else?
+No hot water pressure in the shower, but plenty everywhere else?
 Is the problem in one room, one fixture, or the whole house?
 Successfully isolating the problem is the first step.

 Are there any signs of damp, including in the walls or carpet?
 Have you had a cursory look in the ceiling space?
 If you think you’ve found a leak or suspect one, call a plumber immediately to prevent further damage.